karkman/MMB-114_Genomics/02-Read-trimming.md

 exit
 ```

 One of the outputs of FASTQC is a HTML document.
 Let's look at it by moving it to your laptop with the file transfer program FileZilla.
-Remember to download the HTML files for the R1 and the R2 reads of both genomes.
+Remember to download the HTML files for the R1 and the R2 reads of all three genomes.
 In your computer, double-click to open them in your favourite web browser.

 Take a look at the FASTQC reports.
 How does the data look like?
 **(To help you answering the questions below, you can read more about the FASTQC report [here](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/))**